szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Handler methods/functions

 Predaddy is quite configurable, but it has several default behaviours.
 Handler functions/methods should have one parameter with typehint.
-The typehint defines which `Message` objects can be handled, by default.
-If you want to handle all `Message` objects, you just have to use `Message` typehint.
+The typehint defines which message objects can be handled, by default.
+If you want to handle for example all `Message` objects, which implement this interface, you just have to use `Message` typehint.
 This kind of solution provides an easy way to use and distinguish a huge amount of message classes.
 Interface and abstract class typehints also work as expected.
 A handler class could have as many handler methods as you want.